ethereum/ethereum-org-website/src/content/developers/tutorials/optimism-std-bridge-annotated-code/index.md

 ## Control flows {#control-flows}

 The bridge has two main flows:

-1. Deposit (from L1 to L2)
+- Deposit (from L1 to L2)
-1. Withdrawal (from L2 to L1)
+- Withdrawal (from L2 to L1)

 ### Deposit flow {#deposit-flow}

-#### Layer 1
+#### Layer 1 {#deposit-flow-layer-1}

-1. (ERC-20 only) the depositor gives the bridge an allowance to spend the amount being deposited
+1. If depositing an ERC-20, the depositor gives the bridge an allowance to spend the amount being deposited
-1. The depositor calls the L1 bridge (`depositERC20`, `depositERC20To`, `depositETH`, or `depositETHTo`)
+2. The depositor calls the L1 bridge (`depositERC20`, `depositERC20To`, `depositETH`, or `depositETHTo`)
-1. The L1 bridge takes possession of the bridged asset
+3. The L1 bridge takes possession of the bridged asset
    - ETH: The asset is transferred by the depositor as part of the call
    - ERC-20: The asset is transferred by the bridge to itself using the allowance provided by the depositor
-1. The L1 bridge uses the cross domain message mechanism to call `finalizeDeposit` on the L2 bridge
+4. The L1 bridge uses the cross-domain message mechanism to call `finalizeDeposit` on the L2 bridge

-#### Layer 2
+#### Layer 2 {#deposit-flow-layer-2}

-4. The L2 bridge verifies the call to `finalizeDeposit` is legitimate:
+5. The L2 bridge verifies the call to `finalizeDeposit` is legitimate:
    - Came from the cross domain message contract
    - Was originally from the bridge on L1
-1. The L2 bridge checks if the ERC-20 token contract on L2 is the correct one:
+6. The L2 bridge checks if the ERC-20 token contract on L2 is the correct one:
    - The L2 contract reports that its L1 counterpart is the same as the one the tokens came from on L1
    - The L2 contract reports that it supports the correct interface ([using ERC-165](https://eips.ethereum.org/EIPS/eip-165)).
-1. If the L2 contract is the correct one, call it to mint the appropriate number of tokens to the appropriate address.
+7. If the L2 contract is the correct one, call it to mint the appropriate number of tokens to the appropriate address.
 If not, start a withdrawal process to allow the user to claim the tokens on L1.

 ### Withdrawal flow {#withdrawal-flow}

-#### Layer 2
+#### Layer 2 {#withdrawl-flow-layer-2}

 1. The withdrawer calls the L2 bridge (`withdraw` or `withdrawTo`)
-1. The L2 bridge burns the appropriate number of tokens belonging to `msg.sender`
+2. The L2 bridge burns the appropriate number of tokens belonging to `msg.sender`
-1. The L2 bridge uses the cross domain message mechanism to call `finalizeETHWithdrawal` or `finalizeERC20Withdrawal` on the L1 bridge
+3. The L2 bridge uses the cross-domain message mechanism to call `finalizeETHWithdrawal` or `finalizeERC20Withdrawal` on the L1 bridge

-#### Layer 1
+#### Layer 1 {#withdrawl-flow-layer-1}

 4. The L1 bridge verifies the call to `finalizeETHWithdrawal` or `finalizeERC20Withdrawal` is legitimate:
    - Came from the cross domain message mechanism
    - Was originally from the bridge on L2
-1. The L1 bridge transfers the appropriate asset (ETH or ERC-20) to the appropriate address
+5. The L1 bridge transfers the appropriate asset (ETH or ERC-20) to the appropriate address

-## L1 Code {#l1-code}
+## Layer 1 code {#layer-1-code}

-This is the code that runs on L1, the mainnet Ethereum network.
+This is the code that runs on L1, the Ethereum Mainnet.

 ### IL1ERC20Bridge {#IL1ERC20Bridge}